decent-im/prosody-modules/mod_muc_limits/README.markdown

-  muc_event_rate        0.5             The maximum number of events per second. muc_burst_factor      6               Allow temporary bursts of this multiple. muc_max_nick_length   23              The maximum allowed length of user nicknames muc_max_line_count    23              The maximum allowed number of lines in a message
+  muc_event_rate        0.5             The maximum number of events per second. muc_burst_factor      6               Allow temporary bursts of this multiple. muc_max_nick_length   23              The maximum allowed length of user nicknames muc_max_char_count    5664            The maximum allowed number of bytes in a message muc_max_line_count    23              The maximum allowed number of lines in a message

 For more understanding of how these values are used, see the algorithm